 This is because the virtual world can easily create communities that share similar interests.
 Inside the streaming community, Gen Z is welcomed into a network that fosters a sense of belonging and trust between streamers and audiences.

 What else keeps Gen Z interested, then?
 Gen Zers are known to have minuscule 8-second attention spans.
 That makes it difficult for them to concentrate on long content, like movies or streaming videos.

 What makes streaming different from watching normal long content?

 First, popular streamers often possess unique personality traits that are often over-fabricated in conventional advertising.
 These types of overpolishing and ingenuine portrayals of products deter Gen Z more than it impresses them.
 It gives them a reason to ignore advertisements that seem too ingenuine.

-Gen Z’s loyalty to Twitch streamers means that they enjoy platforms that have complete transparency and showcase an authentic personality rather than a fake person.
+Gen Z consumers’ loyalty to Twitch streamers means that they enjoy platforms that have complete transparency and showcase an authentic personality rather than a fake person created for marketing purposes.

 Second, Twitch provides Gen Z a platform that fosters a community.